aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 You have the option to edit the file [spoke-cluster-template/main.tf](./spoke-cluster-template/main.tf) to change the configuration of the spoke clusters.

-Each spoke cluster deploys a different set of Cluster addons and applications.
+(Optional) Each spoke cluster deploys a different set of Cluster addons and applications.
 See the `main.tf` for each spoke cluster to review the configuration.

-Spoke cluster can be created in different accounts or regions than the hub cluster, inpect the `main.tf` to pass the optional parameters.
+(Optional) Spoke cluster can be created in different accounts or regions than the hub cluster, inpect the `main.tf` to pass the optional parameters.
 ```hcl
 spoke_profile = "account-spoke-Admin"